DominikJurkowski/test-assets/README.md

 # Src-config-file branch
 Description: setup folder in the next.config files.
 It needs to be inside the `api` directory to start working
 Branch: `feature/src-config-file`

+# Next-build-locale
+Description: Here we test if we can include folder locale after the build under the .next folder.
+Normally this will be not included!?
+NOT WORKING??!!!
+Branch: `feature/next-build-locale`